 This land use category provides for a mixture of residential and office uses.
 Office uses that are complementary to and secondary to the residential character of the district are allowed as home occupations.
 Additional office uses may be allowed through a Special Use Permit process established in the Land Development Code.
 An essential component of the district is orientation of structures to the street and the pedestrian character of the area.
 Office uses located within this district should be scaled to surrounding neighborhoods and institutions.
-Land development regulations shall set the appropriate densities (up to 75 dwelling units per acre); the allowable uses; appropriate height (up to a maximum of 4 stories); design criteria; and landscaping requirements.
+Land development regulations shall set the appropriate densities (up to 75 dwelling units per acre); the allowable uses; appropriate height (up to a maximum of 4 stories); design criteria; and landscaping requirements, with up to 50% density bonus available for developments that meet or exceed affordable housing or tree preservation requirements as may be established in the Land Development Code.
 Land development regulations shall specify the criteria for the siting of public and private schools, places of religious assembly and community facilities within this category.